Skip to main content

 3. How to drain the oil

-Once the oil has cooled, you can drain it into a sealable container.
-If you’re planning on reusing it, check that the oil isn’t rancid or has a distinct change in colour and keep it in a cool place.
+Once the oil has cooled, drain it into a sealable container.
+When learning how to clean a deep fat fryer at home, consider reusing the oil—just check it’s not rancid or discoloured and store it in a cool place.
 Otherwise, dispose of the old oil safely – through this guide you can find out what can be composted and what should go in the general waste instead.

 4. How to clean a fryer basket